SamZuhal/SamZuhal/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-Saya masih baru dalam dunia programing, but i have goals to do my goals
+Saya masih baru dalam dunia programing, but i have goals to do;

+my goals
 * menguasai 1 bahasa pemograman dengan expert
   - mempelajari OOP